Fighting fleas on your cat – how to recognise and prevent fleas

 Flea eggs, larvae and pupae are mainly in your carpet, couches, blankets and baskets.
 Therefore, just treating your cat is never enough.
 The right approach for your home:

-1. Vacuum thoroughly: This is essential because the vibrations from vacuuming cause flea pupae to hatch.
-This will immediately remove as many larvae, eggs and adult fleas from your home as possible.
+- Vacuum thoroughly: This is essential because the vibrations from vacuuming cause flea pupae to hatch.
+This way, you’ll immediately remove as many larvae, eggs, and adult fleas from your home as possible.

-2. Use a good environmental spray such as Indoor-X: This effectively kills remaining fleas, larvae and eggs and prevents the cycle from continuing.
+- Use a good environmental spray such as Indoor-X: It effectively kills any remaining fleas, larvae, and eggs and prevents the cycle from continuing.

 Step 3: Repeat the treatment after 4 weeks